 As with wine headaches, there are many common headaches that people misinterpret.
+During today’s day and age, you might wonder if your headaches are side effects to drinking too much wine or a symptom of COVID-19.
+It could also be something else.
 For example, if you get headaches after working out, it may be dehydration, or an actual exertion headache, but it’s also possible that your headache is due to TMJ.

 In TMJ, your jaw muscles are being overworked because of an imbalance in the jaw configuration.
 They demand more assistance from neighboring muscles in the head and neck, which leads to increased tension that can cause tension headaches.